 Peyto delivers its products through gathering, processing and pipeline systems some of which it does not own.
 The amount of oil and natural gas that Peyto can produce and sell is subject to the accessibility, availability, proximity and capacity of these gathering, processing and pipeline systems.
 The lack of availability of capacity in any of the gathering, processing and pipeline systems, and in particular the processing facilities, could result in Peyto's inability to realize the full economic potential of its production or in a reduction of the price offered for Peyto's production.
+Although pipeline expansions are ongoing, the lack of firm pipeline capacity continues to affect the oil and natural gas industry and limit the ability to produce and to market oil and natural gas production.
+In addition, the pro-rationing of capacity on inter-provincial pipeline systems also continues to affect the ability to export oil and natural gas.
 Any significant change in market factors or other conditions affecting these infrastructure systems and facilities, as well as any delays in constructing new infrastructure systems and facilities could harm Peyto's business and, in turn, Peyto's financial condition, results of operations and cash flows.